 - Special Tools: Cake Flour | Vanilla Bean Paste | KitchenAid Stand Mixer | 5qt Tilt-Head Glass Measuring Bowl | Flour Sifter | Linen Towels | Jelly Roll Pan

 - Cake Flour: I strongly suggest using cake flour in this recipe.
 It’s sold right next to the all-purpose flour in the baking aisle.
 And you use it a lot in my recipes!
-In a pinch, you can use a DIY version.
-To do so, measure 1 cup (120g) sifted all-purpose flour.
-Take away 2 Tablespoons.
-Add 2 Tablespoons cornstarch.
-Sift together.
-Measure 1 cup (you’ll have a little leftover).
-Use that 1 cup in this recipe.
+In a pinch, you can use this homemade cake flour substitute.

 - Buttermilk: I strongly suggest buttermilk.
 You can use a DIY soured milk if you do not have buttermilk on hand.
 Simply combine 1/4 teaspoon white vinegar with enough milk to yield 2 Tablespoons.
 Mix together, then use in the recipe.